ManuelNeumann/MNLpred/README.md

 1. For all (complete) cases \(n\) predictions are computed based on their observed independent values and the \(n\) sets of coefficients.
-2. Next the predicted values of all observationS for each simulation are averaged.
+2. Next the predicted values of all observations for each simulation are averaged.
 3. Take the mean and the quantiles of the simulated predicted probabilities (same as above).